Faithful Remnant Series

 She wrote notes and lectures on her laptop, but practiced delivering her lectures at home to an audience of one, her poodle, Zadie–actually a mutt, part poodle and part cocker spaniel, but looking more like a poodle.
-Zadie, twelve years old, had been with her since her first year of college, snuggling up to her while she studied and faithfully listening to her speeches, but now she slept most of the time, yet kept one eye open as Beth practiced lectures.
+Zadie, now fifteen-years-old, had been her pet since her first year of college–snuggling up to her while she studied and faithfully listening to her speeches.
+Now she slept most of the time, yet kept one eye open as Beth practiced lectures.

 One particular evening after delivering her speech, Zadie barked once then waddled over to curl up with Beth on the couch.
 Beth gave her a treat, stroked her curly, silvery-black fur until she fell asleep again and then carried her back to the dog bed lest she fall off the couch and hurt her legs.
 She sighed knowing her old dog may not have many more days left and began to feel lonely at the thought of it.
 And sorry for herself.

 Thirty-three years old, unmarried, no children, and no close friends in College Hill.
 She had longtime childhood friends from back home, but most, like herself, had moved away.
 Recently, the closest thing to a date was an invitation to a Saturday evening worship service.
-The worship service had been refreshing and afterward she had a wonderful time having coffee with Dan and his friends, Amber and Justin.
-She had been going to a Lutheran church in College Hill, occasionally, but the members there were mostly older and married.
-And she had been disappointed that Dan had not called her again to invite her to his church or anywhere–however, Amber had invited her to a Bible study for women.
-Why not, thought Beth.
+The worship service had been refreshing and afterward she had a wonderful time at the Coffee House with Dan and his friends, Amber and Justin.
+Occasionally, she attended a small church in College Hill, but had difficulty making friends there since most members were elderly or married.
+And she had been disappointed that Dan had not called her again to invite her to his church or anywhere.
+However, Amber had invited her to a Bible study for women.
+Beth halfheartedly thought, Why not?
 So along with relearning church history for the summer a new venture of Bible study had begun too.

-Beth had blushed the first time she had gone to the Bible study with Amber.
-Blushed at Amber’s comment.
+The first time she had gone to the Bible study with Amber, Beth had blushed at Amber’s comment.
 “Your Bible is beautiful…white, your name in gold…looks so clean and new.”

 Amber had blushed too, biting her lower lip, realizing her comment indicated Beth had not used her Bible much.
 But it was true.
-Beth had received the Bible as a gift when twelve years old after completing the confirmation classes at church.
-And thereafter studied the Bible only when required for classes at her Christian school or for Christian religion classes at the university.
-Knowing the basics of the Christian faith, therefore she is Christian, she thought.
+Beth had received the Bible as a gift when age twelve after completing the confirmation classes at church–and thereafter studied the Bible only when required for classes at her Christian school or for Christian religion classes at the university.
+She knew the basics of the Christian faith, therefore she is Christian, she thought.

 This new realization caused a great stir of contemplation within Beth’s heart.
 She had also been studying Dr. Simon’s notes on Martin Luther of the Reformation famous for teaching, “The just shall live by faith.”

 She had questions coming to mind in the Bible study class, but the class was not structured for question and answer sessions—it was more like a small worship service on Sunday morning–the same church where she had gone to worship with Dan on Saturday evening months before.
 The class began with a young woman playing a guitar while singing and leading the small group of twenty women to sing along and then pray.
-Then an elderly woman, Ms. Ruth, with the aid of a cane walked up to the podium, who at first seemed weak and feeble, yet energized by the Holy Spirit she spoke with great wisdom teaching from the book of James.
+Then an elderly woman, Ms. Ruth, with the aid of a cane walked up to the podium.
+At first glance she seemed weak and feeble, yet energized by the Holy Spirit she spoke with great wisdom when teaching from the book of James.

 One Sunday morning, after the Bible study, instead of going to the larger, mid-morning worship, she and Amber went out for brunch at a deli nearby; and while drinking coffee, Beth humbled herself, took courage and asked Amber the questions on her heart.